-My artistic practice is driven by a conceptual exploration of building forms and the intricate nature of spaces.
-I am fascinated by the interplay between the inside and outside, and this fascination manifests in my artwork through a merging of representations.
-Rather than simply depicting buildings, some of my works evoke a sense of frozen air movement, capturing the dynamic essence of architectural structures.
+My artistic practice is conceptually driven by an exploration of building forms and the intricate nature of spatial dynamics.
+I am fascinated by the interplay between interior and exterior, solidity and void—where structures do not simply stand but breathe.
+Rather than static depictions, my works often capture an ephemeral sense of frozen air movement, as if space itself is caught mid-shift.

 links: